Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Agentforce for healthcare

-The 2026 layer that's transforming Health Cloud workflows.
+The 2026 layer that is changing Health Cloud workflows.

 Common Agentforce-on-Health-Cloud patterns: